 This is a major criterion.
 Entries, where applicable, must comply with the latest ASHRAE Standard 90.1 for new construction and Standard 100 series for existing buildings.
 The applicant is encouraged to use the computer modeling programs in Standard 90.1 and include summarized results to substantiate compliance.
 The entrant should list the type of energy modeling software used (i.e. DOE2, EQuest, etc.) Innovative ways to control, reuse or reduce energy consumption should be discussed.
 The entrant should specifically list the version of ASHRAE Standard 90.1 or ASHRAE Standard 100 that was used.

 One year’s energy consumption data should be included.
-Actual measured energy use for the building “In Operation” shall be stipulated in the entry report in CBECS EUI format (kBtu/ft2/yr or S-I equivalent).
+Actual measured energy use for the building “In Operation” shall be stipulated in the entry report in CBECS EUI format (kBtu/ft2/yr or S-I equivalent), or in ASHRAE Building Energy Quotient (bEQ) in operation format .
 In an industrial process, past energy usage may be compared to new, improved energy consumption.

 Indoor Air Quality (IAQ) and Thermal Comfort (15 Points)